ChalmersGU-data-structure-courses/OpenDSA/RST/en/Binary/BST.rst

 Each node is visited exactly once, and each child pointer is followed exactly once.

-Below is an example traversal, named ``printhelp``.
+Below is an example traversal, named ``printHelper``.
-It performs an inorder traversal on the BST to print the node values in ascending order.
+It performs an inorder traversal on the BST to print the node keys, in sorted order.

 .. codeinclude:: Binary/BST
-   :tag: printhelp
+   :tag: printHelper

 While the BST is simple to implement and efficient when the tree is balanced, the possibility of its being unbalanced is a serious